wrld3d/wrld-indoor-maps-api/TUTORIAL-ASSETS.md

 - If you're importing the combined cad.dxf, config.json and georeference.points files, begin by zipping the 3 files together in a .zip file (similar to cad_submission.zip in our examples directory).
 - Navigate to the [WRLD Indoor Map Designer](https://mapdesigner.wrld3d.com/indoormap/latest/) (login if necessary).
 - Select your Indoor Map from the drop down list and go inside by clicking the Entrance Marker on the map.
+- Select the floor you wish to add Assets to using the elevator widget on the right of the screen.
-- Open up the "Add Assets" panel you see here:
+- Open up the "Assets Tool" panel you see here:

 ![Image showing where the Assets panel is](images/cadtutorial/add_assets.png)